-- 1. Start with default mapping file. - 2.
-Deploy and run the adapter once. - 3.
-Observe the results. - 4.
-Identify and note what should be changed. - 5.
-Make the changes identified in the previous step.
-The following list can help guide the order of the changes. - a.
+- 1. Start with a default mapping file.

+- 2. Deploy the adapter and run it once.

+- 3. Observe the results.

+- 4. Identify and note what should be changed.

+- 5. Make the changes identified in the previous step.
+The following list can help serve as a guide for the order of the changes.

+- a.
 Start with the top, non-transformative section.
 Make sure the adapter runs after each change.

 - b.
 Change the source CIs section to the UCMDB names in the TQL result.

 - c.
 First map the keys.

 - d.
 Then add all the direct mappings.

 - e.
 Add the complex mappings.

 - f.
 Add the link mappings.